splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 func (s *Service) ValidateToken(query *ValidateTokenQueryParams, resp ...*http.Response) (*ValidateInfo, error)
 ```
 ValidateToken - identity service endpoint Validates the access token obtained
-from authorization header and returns the principal name and tenant memberships
+from the authorization header and returns the principal name and tenant
+memberships.
 Parameters:

     query: a struct pointer of valid query parameters for the endpoint, nil to send no query parameters
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided